Equity, Diversity, Inclusion, Accessibility, Decolonization, and Indigenization in Graduate Education and Postdoctoral Studies

 The School of Graduate and Postdoctoral Studies is deeply committed to working with the Office of Indigenous Initiatives, the Office of Equity, Diversity & Inclusion, Accessible Education, the Centre for Teaching and Learning, the Society of Graduate Students, graduate programs and the Postdoctoral Association to embed principles of equity, diversity, inclusion, accessibility, decolonization, indigenization, and antiracism into all components of graduate education and postdoctoral training, from recruitment and admission through to completion.
 For example, with respect to graduate education, this includes, but is not limited to, the course content, learning environment and the examination process.

-We are revising the SGPS regulations and key aspects of Western’s graduate program review processes to support transformative changes in graduate education curriculum and practices, graduate program development and innovation, and graduate program review and ongoing improvement.
+We are revising the SGPS policy, procedures and regulations and key aspects of Western’s graduate program review processes to support transformative changes in graduate education curriculum and practices, graduate program development and innovation, and graduate program review and ongoing improvement.
 By drawing on lived experiences, we will intentionally and proactively work in partnership with all units to cultivate an inclusive culture of belonging and safety and accountability that supports all individuals personally and academically studying across Western and our wider community.

 These transformative changes will create space for, and embrace, the unique nuances related to academic and research activities undertaken by Indigenous students and students of other equity-deserving groups.
 Examples of such work includes research and academic activities that embrace and value Indigenous epistemologies, Indigenous and decolonial research methodologies, critical race theory, feminist and intersectional approaches, TWAIL (Third World Approaches to International Law), LGBTQ2S+ theories, critical and feminist disability studies and other forms and methods for anti-oppression research.